Tool steel 1.2344

 The presence of high vanadium in DIN 1.2344 can handle the abrasion at both low and high temperatures.
 It always provides a uniform and high level of machinability.
 This tool steel is mostly used for aluminum, magnesium and zinc die casting.

-AISI, stands for American Iron and Steel Institute.
+The material number 1.2344 has been issued by Stahlinstitut VDEh and is standardised according to EN 10027.
+Tha AISI specification has been issued by American Iron and Steel Institute.
 Also it was standardised as SKD 61 by Japanese Industrial Standards.

 The surface can be nitrided to improve wear resistance.

 Application

-DIN 1.2344 is widely used in various places in both cold and hot working.
-In hot work processing DIN 1.2344 shear knives and dummy block extrusion can be used.
-In cold work process this steel is used for punching, heading and inserting of die blocks.
+Tool steel 1.2344 is widely used in various places in both cold and hot working.
+In hot work processing it can be used for shear knives and dummy block extrusion.
+In cold work processing, this steel is used for punching, heading and inserting of die blocks.

-DIN 1.2344 is a high hot-wear resistance and great strength, warm conductivity air hardening and invulnerability to hot cracking.
+Tool steel 1.2344 is a high hot-wear resistance and great strength, warm conductivity air hardening and invulnerability to hot cracking.
 It has a great resistance to abrasion at each low and high temperature due to the presence of high vanadium.
 The high level of toughness and ductility made it a useful material for die casting and the cold heading field.